Who (might have) met whom

 • 1902 - 1984: Paul Dirac icon

-Paul Adrien Maurice Dirac (8/8/1902 - 20/10/1984) was an English mathematical and theoretical physicist, recipient of the Nobel Prize in Physics in 1933, known for Dirac fermion and Dirac membrane.
+Paul Adrien Maurice Dirac (8/8/1902 - 20/10/1984) was an English mathematical and theoretical physicist, recipient of the Nobel Prize in Physics in 1933, known for Dirac cone and Dirac membrane.

 • 1902 - 1995: Eugene Wigner icon

-Eugene Paul Wigner (17/11/1902 - 1/1/1995) was a Hungarian-American theoretical physicist who also contributed to mathematical physics, and recipient of the Nobel Prize in Physics in 1963, known for Wigner crystal and 6-j symbol.
+Eugene Paul Wigner (17/11/1902 - 1/1/1995) was a Hungarian-American theoretical physicist who also contributed to mathematical physics, and recipient of the Nobel Prize in Physics in 1963, known for Wigner–Seitz cell and Wigner–Seitz radius.

 • 1903 - 1976: Raymond Queneau icon